roadsidebomb/Polybar-Minibar-3D-Print-Files/README.md

 <img src="https://i.imgur.com/I7idVAG.png" width="30%" alt="Polybar & Minibar">
 </div>

-# Polybar & Minibar - Open-Source 3D Printable Guitar Hero Controllers!
+# Polybar & Minibar - Open-Source 3D Printable Music Game Controllers!

 The Polybar project, brought to you by 3PCS (threepieces), is a modular 3D printable controller for music games like YARG, Clone Hero, or similar.

 You can look under the releases tab for the latest version.
 The download includes all STL, F3D and PCB files for you to use under the license listed below.

 ## 🎧 Discord

 Join us on Discord! https://discord.gg/rRTbyKxyRu

 If you have questions regarding downloads, editing of files or need help with assembling your controller, drop us a line.
 We won't bite!

 ## 🔨 Contributing